-Berns Trail is a 4 mile lightly trafficked loop trail located near Palm Springs, CA that offers scenic views and is rated as moderate.
+Berns Trail is a 4 mile lightly trafficked loop trail located near Palm Springs, California that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible year-round.
 Horses are also able to use this trail.

 From South Palm Springs Go south on South Palm Canyon, left on Bogart Trail.
 After the bridge turn left on Barona Rd (the first street).
 Alternate one: Take Garstin Trail to the iron signage, turn left on Earl Henderson until it intersects the ascent on Shannon Trail.
 Alternate two: Take Garstin Trail up the slope to the top, turn left to descend Shannon Trail.
 From Araby Cove From East Palm Canyon, turn south onto Araby Drive.
 After crossing the wash, park in undeveloped land beside the road.
 Walk the wash southwest and cross to Landsdale Rd (private).
 Follow this road up to an embankment on the left of the road.
 Take the trail (unnamed at this point, but marked with small metal signs) along the left side of the embankment.